-Online Master’s Degrees in Clinical and Translational Research
+Online Master’s in Clinical and Translational Research Programs

 Search For Schools

-The National Center for Advancing Translational Sciences (NCATS) defines translational research as the “process of turning observations in the laboratory, clinic, and community into interventions that improve the health of individuals and the public.”
+The National Center for Advancing Translational Sciences (NCATS) defines translational research as the “process of turning observations into interventions to improve health.”
 Colloquially, this process is known as “bench-to-bedside” or “laboratory-to-humans” research.
 Translational research differs from other areas of scientific inquiry.
-Clinical translational researchers apply what they learn to a specified patient or group of patients.
+Clinical translational researchers apply what they learn to a specific patient or group.
 Observation of patients also serves to influence the research being conducted.

-To be successful in the field, individuals must develop skills in communication, critical thinking, data analysis, decision making, and observation.
+To be successful in the field, individuals must develop skills in communication, critical thinking, data analysis, decision-making, and observation.
 These skills are necessary to develop research questions, design studies and experiments, observe and analyze results, and communicate data to colleagues.
-Many online and on-campus master’s programs in clinical and translational research help students to develop or improve these skills.
+Many online and on-campus master’s programs in clinical and translational research help students develop or improve these skills.

 This guide explores the wealth of online clinical and translational master’s programs, including examinations of curricula and noteworthy professors.